Enterprise Features

 Audit Logging

-Enable and use tamper‑evident audit logs for your Formbricks instance.
+Enable comprehensive audit logs for your Formbricks instance.

 Audit logs record who did what, when, from where, and with what outcome across your Formbricks instance.